tomdaley92/x-wrap/README.md

 **v0.0.1**

 A simple and lightweight tool to map
-Xinput to keyboard & mouse strokes
+Xinput to keyboard & mouse strokes.

-Windows.
+## Dependencies
+- Windows 10
+- Xinput

-## Building on Windows
+## Building Natively on Windows
 [Microsoft's C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) are assumed to be installed.
-Specifically, you will want these tools added to `PATH`:
+Specifically, you will want `vcvarsall`, `cl`, and `nmake` accessible from the command line.
-  - vcvarsall
-  - cl
-  - nmake

 Open `cmd` and set up your environment.